-The goal of integrity is very closely related to that of accountability in the revious section.
+MediTrail prototype: The goal of integrity is very closely related to that of accountability in the previous section.
 A blockchain is responsible for storing the access and event data.
+When any of the information in the block is changed, the hash value is changed and thus the chain of hashes is broken.
+This is evidence that the log has been subject to tampering.